GiftySoftDev/GiftySoftDev/README.md

 ### 👋 Hello, World!
 I’m **Gifty** 🦋

 Hey there!
-Glad I caught your interest.😊 My name is Gifty, a frontend developer who loves bringing creative ideas to life on the web.
+Glad I caught your interest.😊 My name is Gifty, a full-stack developer who loves bringing creative ideas to life on the web.
 I'm all about building seamless, user-friendly experiences that drive business growth.

 Currently, building **Eduwaka**, a **Full-Stack project**.
 It's an AI Assistant that helps Nigerian students seeking admission into a Nigerian university simplify their admission journey.
 I'm using Python and Django for the backend and React + TypeScript + TailwindCSS for the frontend.